Melperone

-Melperone (Bunil (PT), Buronil (AT, BE, CZ, DK, FL†, NL†, NO†, SE), Eunerpan (DE)) is an atypical antipsychotic of the butyrophenone chemical class, making it structurally related to the typical antipsychotic haloperidol.
+Melperone (Bunil (PT), Buronil (AT, BE, CZ, DK, FI†, NL†, NO†, SE), Eunerpan (DE)) is an atypical antipsychotic of the butyrophenone chemical class, making it structurally related to the typical antipsychotic haloperidol.
 It first entered clinical use in 1960s.

 Marketing and indications

 It has been tried in treatment-resistant cases of schizophrenia with some (albeit limited) success.
 It has also been reported effective in the treatment of L-DOPA and other forms of psychosis in Parkinson's disease (although a multicentre, double-blind, placebo-controlled study conducted in 2012 failed to support these findings).
 It is also known to possess anxiolytic properties.
 It is marketed in the following countries: